-Notice that in addition to the hedging motive terms, (3.4) includes the likelihood ratios for the new observations the individual has observed.
+Notice that in addition to the hedging motive terms, (3.4) includes the likelihood ratio for the newly observed signal.
 This term reflects the likelihood effect referred to in the Introduction.
 Thus (3.4) formalizes the statement that dynamically consistent updating offsets both the hedging and likelihood effects (while Bayesian updating offsets only the likelihood effect).
 The condition in (3.4) is not always easy to apply, as it involves the endogenously determined optimal strategy α^ .
-Nevertheless, we can prove some general properties of updating directly from this inequality: Observing a signal x^H with the highest likelihood ratio (i.e., $x^H \in \arg\max{x \in \mathcal{X}} \frac{\pi_1(x)}{\pi_0(x)}$) always leads to updating upwards and observing the signal with the lowest likelihood ratio always leads to updating downwards.
+Nevertheless, we can prove some general properties of updating directly from this inequality: Observing a signal x^H with the highest likelihood ratio (i.e., $x^H \in \underset{x \in \mathcal{X}}{\arg \max(\frac{\pi_1(x)}{\pi_0(x)})}$ always leads to updating upwards and observing a signal, x^L , with the lowest likelihood ratio always leads to updating downwards.
 One implication is that polarization cannot occur after "extreme" common signals.